pupil-labs/pupil-docs/neon/data-collection/gaze-mode/index.md

 - [Eye State](/data-collection/data-streams/#_3d-eye-states) and [Pupillometry](/data-collection/data-streams/#pupil-diameters) are unaffected by the gaze mode configuration and will always be generated using images from **both** eyes.

 - If a monocular gaze mode is selected, Pupil Cloud will **not** re-process a recording to obtain a 200 Hz signal.
-Instead, Pupil Cloud will use the real-time signal, which may be lower than 200 Hz depending on which Companion device is used.
+Instead, Pupil Cloud will use the real-time signal, which may be lower than 200 Hz depending on which Companion device was used, and which gaze rate was selected in the Neon Companion app settings.